Abdulaziz-nasser/ibn_roshd-Wro/README.md

 * [Abdulaziz nasser almindil]

 **Coach:** [**Engineer Mohammed Emam**]
+[put pics about the team]

-We are developing an autonomous vehicle for the WRO Future Engineers competition.
-Our goal is to build a reliable vehicle that can understand the track, make driving decisions, and complete the challenge autonomously.
+We are developing an autonomous car for the WRO Future Engineers competition.
+Our goal is to build a reliable car that can understand the track, make driving decisions, and complete the challenge autonomously.

-## Vehicle
+## car

-Our vehicle uses an **NVIDIA Jetson Orin Nano** as the main computer.
+Our car uses an **NVIDIA Jetson Orin Nano** as the main computer.

 The Jetson is responsible for: